google/gson/README.md

 ### R8 / ProGuard

-See the details in the related section in [Troubleshooting guide](Troubleshooting.md#r8--proguard).
+See the details in the related section in the [Troubleshooting guide](Troubleshooting.md#r8--proguard).

 ### Documentation
   * [API Javadoc](https://www.javadoc.io/doc/com.google.code.gson/gson): Documentation for the current release